Bat: Blood

-The three species of vampire bat strictly feed on animal blood (hematophagy); the common vampire bat feeding on mammals while the hairy-legged (Diphylla ecaudata) and white-winged vampire bats (Diaemus youngi) feed on birds.
+The three species of vampire bat strictly feed on animal blood (hematophagy); the common vampire bat feeds on mammals, while the hairy-legged (Diphylla ecaudata) and white-winged vampire bats (Diaemus youngi) feed on birds.
 Vampire bats target sleeping prey and can sense deep breathing.
-They cut through and peel the animal's skin with their teeth, and lap up the blood with their tongues, which have grooves on the underside adapted to this purpose.
-Certain substances in the salvia keep the blood flowing.
+They cut through and peel the animal's skin with their teeth and lap up the blood with their tongues, which have grooves on the underside adapted to this purpose.
+Certain substances in the saliva keep the blood flowing.

 Predators, parasites, and diseases

 Bats are subject to predation from birds of prey, such as owls, hawks, and falcons.
 J. Rydell and J. R. Speakman argue that bats evolved nocturnality during the early Eocene period to avoid predators.
 Other zoologists find the evidence to be unclear and contradictory.
-Twenty species of tropical New World snakes are known to eat bats; they may wait for them at the entrances of their refuges or attack them inside.
+Twenty-two (maybe twenty-three or twenty-four) species of tropical New World snakes are known to eat bats; they may wait for them at the entrances of their refuges or attack them inside.
 As are most mammals, bats are hosts to a number of internal and external parasites.
 Among ectoparasites, bats carry fleas and mites, as well as specific parasites such as bat bugs and bat flies (Nycteribiidae and Streblidae).
-Bats generally do not host lice, possibly due to high competition from other parasites including the more specialised ones.
+Bats generally do not host lice, possibly due to high competition from other parasites, including the more specialised ones.
 Internal parasites of bats include tapeworms, roundworms and flukes.